Delivering data from an Apache Kafka® queue to MySQL®

 data-transfer-mkf-mmy.tf

-file, specify the variables:source_endpoint_id
+file, specify these variables:source_endpoint_id

 : ID of the source endpoint.transfer_enabled